osiset/dots/README.md

 7. Outputs next steps (how to set Firefox colors, etc).
 8. Outputs string to use in Slack for slack colors.

+#### VSCode

-As a bonus, `wal-theme` VSCode extension watches `.cache/wal/colors` and automatically updates the VSCode theme to match.
+`wal-theme` is a VSCode extension which watches `.cache/wal/colors` and automatically updates the VSCode theme to match.

-More-or-less the entire desktop will match in colors minus GTK/QT as they need their own themes.
+#### GTK

+Clone [gtk-colorizer](https://github.com/ohmybrew/gtk-colorizer), then run `colorize`.
+This will read Xresource colors and create a GTK theme to match automatically.